Pondidum/pondidum.github.io/content/post/2019-10-06-vault-consul-bootstrap.md

 ---
-layout: post
+date: "2019-10-06T00:00:00Z"
+tags: consul vault infrastructure security tls
 title: Creating a Vault instance with a TLS Consul Cluster
-tags: consul vault infrastructure security tls
 ---

 So we want to set up a [Vault](https://www.vaultproject.io/) instance, and have it's storage be a TLS based [Consul](https://www.consul.io/) cluster.
 The problem is that the Consul cluster needs Vault to create the certificates for TLS, which is quite the catch-22.
 Luckily for us, quite easy to solve: